 When are the interviews and are they required?

-All admissions interviews will be virtual.
-If selected to move on to the next phase of the admissions process, you will be contacted via email to schedule the interview.
-It is required that you attend the interview.
-The application deadline is January 10, 2023.
-Admissions interviews are scheduled for January 31, 2023 and February 8, 2023.
-Competitive applications that are completed online by December 6, 2022 will be considered for the first interview date on January 31, 2023.
-Please note that the University is closed and admissions staff are not available between December 23, 2022 and January 4, 2023.
+If selected to move on to the next phase of the admissions process, you will be contacted via email to schedule an interview.
+A virtual interview day will be held on Monday, January 29, 2024.
+It is required that you attend the interview so please reserve the day in your calendar in case you are selected to be invited to interview day.
+The application deadline is December 15, 2023.
+Please note that the University is closed and admissions staff are not available between December 22, 2023 and January 3, 2024.

 Do you offer conditional acceptances?